Color Glass Condensate meets High Twist Expansion

 \begin{widetext} which yields

 \end{widetext} where

 Expanding the partonic hard part $\overline{H}(\{x_i\},l_{T})$ at $l_T=0$, we obtain

-The first term is the leading twist eikonal contribution, which does not correspond to physical double scattering.
+The term $\overline{H}(l_T=0)$ corresponds to the hard matrix element $H_{q+g \to q +\gamma}$ in Eq.\,\eqref{eq::H_qg}.
+After inserting the collinear expansion Eq.\,\eqref{eq:collinear-expansion-soft} into Eq.\,\eqref{eq:twist-4-before-coll-expansion}, the first term, proportional to $\overline{H}(l_T=0)$, will account for the gauge link of the twist-2 gluon distribution as has been proved in Ref.
+[115].
 The second term vanishes after integrating over $l_T$.
 The third term will give a finite contribution to the multiple scattering process.
 Taking advantage of this collinear expansion and integrating over $l_T$, we obtain

 where $T(\{x_i\})$ is a twist-4 four-gluon correlation function defined as

 Before doing the collinear expansion in Eq. (\ref{eq:expansion_form}), we first integrate over the gluon momentum fractions $x_1, x_2,x_3$ with the help of on-shell condition for unobserved quark Eq. (\ref{eq:onshell-central}) and ``pole" propagators Eq. (\ref{eq:pole-initial-central}), which leads to the time order functions, i.e. $ \theta(y^--y_1^-)\theta(-y^-_2)$, and fixes the independent momentum fractions as follows,